-Below are the basic Medicaid eligibility requirements for receiving benefits in Connecticut, Massachusetts, and Rhode Island.* You may be eligible for Medicaid benefits if you meet all of the following requirements.
+Below are the basic Medicaid eligibility requirements for receiving benefits in Connecticut.
+You may be eligible for Medicaid benefits if you meet all of the following requirements.
 Connecticut title 19 application

 (One or more of the following.)